gnns4hri/3D_multi_pose_estimator/README.md

 Make sure to specify the camera names in the `parameters.py` file creating a new configuration for your environment.

-## Dataset generation
+## Datasets
 To train or test a new or existing model, you can use either of the two available datasets or create a new dataset with your own set of cameras.
 The pre-trained models can be found in the _models_ directory [here](https://www.dropbox.com/sh/6cn6ajddrfkb332/AACg_UpK22BlytWrP19w_VaNa?dl=0).
 Please note that a pre-trained model must be tested with a dataset that shares the same configuration used during the model's training process.

 ### CMU Panoptic and ARP Lab datasets

 To download the available datasets for testing our model, visit the _datasets_ directory [here](https://www.dropbox.com/sh/6cn6ajddrfkb332/AACg_UpK22BlytWrP19w_VaNa?dl=0).
 This includes the ARP Lab and CMU Panoptic datasets.
+To test our proposal on one of these two datasets, set `CONFIGURATION` in `paramters.py` to the dataset name ('PANOPTIC' or 'ARPLAB').

 Note that the Panoptic dataset only contains HD cameras with IDs 3, 6, 12, 13, and 23.
 To train the models using a different set of cameras from the [CMU Panoptic dataset](http://domedb.perception.cs.cmu.edu/), download the sequences by following the instructions in the [PanopticStudio Toolbox](https://github.com/CMU-Perceptual-Computing-Lab/panoptic-toolbox).
 Use the Panoptic toolbox to uncompress the HD images of the sequences for the desired camera IDs.

 After uncompressing the images, generate a JSON file for each sequence using the scripts in *panoptic_conversor*.
 Download the backbone model for the CMU Panoptic dataset from the [VoxelPose project](https://github.com/microsoft/voxelpose-pytorch) and place it in the *panoptic_conversor* directory.
 To generate each training JSON file, run the following commands: